iggredible/Learn-Vim/ch24_vimscript_basic_data_types.md

 :endif
 ```

-Any values other than 0 will be truthy, including negative numbers.
+Any values other than 0 is truthy, including negative numbers.
 100 is truthy. -1 is truthy.

 ### Number Arithmetic